 RSB Member Organisations are invited to join our Education Policy Advisory Group, meeting quarterly to share current education priorities and discuss emerging education policy issues at all levels.
 RSB regularly responds to calls for evidence, consultations and inquiries.
 Full consultation responses can be found on our consultation response page or searchable policy resource library.

 We work closely with the Association for Science Education, Institute of Physics, Royal Society and Royal Society of Chemistry, collaborating and coordinating on shared school education messages for the sciences, with a focus on teaching and curriculum.
-Previously under the umbrella of SCORE, these societies continue to work together to advise governments, regulators and awarding bodies.
+Previously under the umbrella of SCORE, these societies continue to work together as part of the Science Education Policy Alliance (SEPA) to advise governments, regulators and awarding bodies.
 In Scotland we meet regularly with these and other organisations as the Learned Societies Group, convened by the Royal Society of Edinburgh.

 Our Curriculum Committee is developing a framework for a coherent 5 – 19 biology curriculum, aiming to influence policy makers, curriculum designers and specification designers across the UK.
 Up to date information the progress of our framework can be found at www.rsb.org.uk/curriculum